jinchoo/responsive_portfolio/README.md

     a.  index.html
     b.  portfoli.html
     c.  contact.html
-    d.
-To create functional Navbar links.
+ 3. To create functional Navbar links.
-    e.
-To propertly utilize Bootstrap components and grid system.
+ 4. To propertly utilize Bootstrap components and grid system.
-    f.
-Using sematic HTML
+ 5. Using sematic HTML
-    g.
-Each page having the valid and correct HTML.
+ 6. Each page having the valid and correct HTML.
-    h.
-Linking the three different HTML files that has been created incorporate within the Navbar.
+ 7. Linking the three different HTML files that has been created incorporate within the Navbar.
-    i.
-Downloading background image from the website to add the background images to the portfolio.
+ 8. Downloading background image from the website to add the background images to the portfolio.

 Technologies
  1. HTML 5